xiaozhibin/Assignment2/readme.md

 + Different colors of the nodes show the different group of each person.

 ###4.
-Usage and Analysis
+Analysis of the Network Visualization
-+ The sizes of the nodes in the network are initially not the same due to their different weights.
-We can infer that the "n0", "n1", "n3", "n9", "n16", "n22", "n23", "n27", "n54", "n55", "n63" which in larger size are somehow important.
++ The different colors of the nodes show the different group of the person and the
-+ After selecting one node, it's easier for you to find the relevant nodes with the help of the emphasized nodes and links.
-Take the "n10" as an example, the relevant "n1", "n9", "n63" can be easily found.
-Besides, if you click the "n54", most of the other nodes are highlighted.
-So we can speculate that the "n54" is indispensable.
++ After selecting one node, we can easier to find the relevant nodes with the help of the emphasized nodes and linksby changing colors.
-+ In order to have a better observation, you can prevent the force layout from subsequently changing the position of the nodes by fixing them in some place.
++ Besides, the fisheye function help us easy to observe micro and macro features in the graph.

 ###5.
 Data
 + Data type: JSON.
-+ [Network of Macaque's Brain](http://mrbrain.cs.jhu.edu/graph-services/download/ "Brain Network"): The data is transformed to "graph.json".
++ [miserable.json](http://bl.ocks.org/mbostock/4062045): The data is transformed to "miserable.json".